gnumonik/placket/README.md

 If anyone would like to contribute to the development of Pλacket, open an issue and I'll get in touch.
 At the moment Pλacket is at the proof-of-concept stage, but I intend to keep developing it (if time allows) in order to support more protocols and features.

 At the moment, Pλacket supports **Ethernet, ARP, IPv4, ICMP(v4), TCP, UDP, and DNS** protocols.
 I've leveraged template haskell to automate much of the work of adding new protocols.
-However, I'm a self taught coder hoping to transition careers (this is my first "real" program), and since there aren't all that many Haskell jobs, I have to spend some time on Scala and/or Rust before I can flesh out the protocol support here :-(
+However, I'm a self taught coder hoping to transition careers (this is my first "real" program, Haskell is my first language), and since there aren't all that many Haskell jobs, I have to spend some time on Scala and/or Rust before I can flesh out the protocol support here :-(

 # Table of Contents